Architect As Developer: Unveiling Opportunities & Insights In Dual Roles

 Cautious Optimism Amidst Uncertainty

 Despite these accomplishments, my stance on the architect-developer model remains one of cautious optimism.
 Often, practitioners overlook 'black swan events' when discussing this model, such as navigating construction during a spike in interest rates in 2023, dealing with the impact of the war in Ukraine, or the aftermath of Brexit.
-Additionally, without financial grants or in the midst of a pandemic, the volatile nature of this path becomes evident.
+Additionally, without financial grants, such as the one I was lucky enough to win, or during a pandemic, the volatile nature of this path becomes evident.
 These unforeseen challenges highlight the importance of risk assessment and contingency planning in architect-developer projects.
 I am concerned that much of the discourse on the model does not adequately address black swan events.

 The rewards of the architect-developer model are undeniable.
 It empowers architects to craft comprehensive projects from inception to completion, offering unparalleled creative freedom and ownership.
 Yet, the potential financial and operational risks cannot be overlooked.
 Projects may soar to success but can also falter, weighed down by financial strains or unforeseen global crises.